TosbackCgusBridge-Bot/CGUs-versions/Forbes/Privacy Policy.md

 FORBES.COM PRIVACY STATEMENT

-_Revised and posted as of: July 17, 2013_
+_Revised and posted as of: August 28, 2014_

 Forbes.com is committed to safeguarding your privacy online.
 Please read the following statement to understand how your personal information will be treated as you make full use of the Forbes.com website and services.
 The Forbes.com website is owned and operated by Forbes.com LLC.